Studying for Six Sigma Green Belt

-The amount of time that it takes to get a Six Sigma Green Belt certification can vary depending on several factors.
-When getting your certification through the Management and Strategy Institute, the average completion time it about 3 to 5 weeks.
+The time it takes to study for the Six Sigma Green Belt certification can vary depending on several factors.

 How long does it take to study for Green Belt Six Sigma?